joshbegley/nyt-latest/previous.md

 **Meet the French Game Show Contestant Who Won 646 Times in a Row (and 23 Cars)**\
-`He also won TVs, musical instruments, a parachuting session, makeup, household appliances and much, much more. âItâs a lot,â he acknowledged.`\
+`He also won TVs, musical instruments, a parachuting session, makeup, household appliances and much, much more.
+“It’s a lot,” he acknowledged.`\
 https://nytimes.com/2025/07/11/arts/television/france-game-show.html

 **How to watch Sukup IndyCar Race Weekend, the only doubleheader of the 2025 season**\